OK K.O.! Let's Be Heroes: Release

 On September 1, 2020, the entire series became available on HBO Max.
 On August 17, 2022, it was announced that the platform would be removing several series, including OK K.O.!
 Let's Be Heroes.
 All videos and tweets of the show published by Cartoon Network were taken down shortly after.
 Creator Ian Jones-Quartey was not informed of the reason for the content removal.
+As of August 2022, all episodes from the show were available on Hulu.
+The show was removed in September 2024.
+The show was formerly available for digital purchase on Vudu, Apple TV, and Amazon Prime Video; the show began to be removed from these platforms in October 2023.

+Home media

-Video game
+Video games

 A mobile game, OK K.O.!
 Lakewood Plaza Turbo, was launched on Android and iOS on February 4, 2016 as a free game for those platforms.
 It is a beat 'em up developed by Double Stallion Games and published by Cartoon Network Games.
 The game's original score was composed by Mathieu Lavoie and FX Dupas at Vibe Avenue in Montreal, Canada.
 The game is no longer available.

 Capybara Games developed a video game based on the show for the PlayStation 4, Xbox One, and Windows.
 Entitled OK K.O.!
 Let's Play Heroes, it was released on January 23, 2018, and a Nintendo Switch port was released on October 30, 2018.

 Reception

+Critical reception

 The series was received positively.
 Melissa Camacho of Common Sense Media described the series as fun, with a "hard-working wannabe hero" but warned of cartoon violence.
 She also called the series "quirky", said it has "lots of positive messages" and "clever moments", with some scenes understood more by young tweens rather than small children.

+Shamus Kelley of Den of Geek said that "The show’s humor is mostly very strong.
+While some of it is situational, the series so far heavily relies on sight gags.
+Most of these are very well executed and feature some wonderfully loose animation".
+And he argues that "if the show doesn’t delve into that kind of world building, it still has the potential to be a zany comedy with a ton of heart that’s a cut above the rest."
+And at the end he said that "Many other series on Cartoon Network, Steven Universe and We Bare Bears especially, took more than a season to really find their footing and I whole heartedly believe OK K.O.!: Let’s Be Heroes will be worth the long-term investment."
 Praise has been given to the series' overarching storyline and character writing, as well as for its LGBTQ representation.